Hjalpa/TagPro-SoundPacks/README.md

    You can change the options by changing the values in the script.
 There is additional information inside the script.

 # How to make a custom SoundPack
 SoundPacks are .tpsp files, which are written in the JSON format.
 They consist of URL's pointing to all individual sounds.
 A self-explanatory file can be found [here](SoundPacks/example.tpsp "SoundPacks/example.tpsp").
+To use your SoundPack, upload it somewhere, and change the 'SoundPack_URL' variable in the options of the script to point to your SoundPack.
+You can ask [me](https://reddit.com/user/wilcooo "/u/wilcooo") on reddit to upload your SoundPack to this repository.
+This will make it easier to find for users of this script.